kindofwhat/playground-1hez1o33/speed-of-innovation.md

 Kotlin has its own release cycle, and is happily running on older JVM versions.
 This allows for innovations like [coroutines](https://github.com/Kotlin/kotlinx.coroutines/blob/master/coroutines-guide.md)

+Note: the following snippet does not run on tech.io.
+It looks like coroutines are not supported yet...

 ```kotlin runnable
 // { autofold
 import kotlinx.coroutines.*